 The United States Mint minted Eisenhower Dollars from 1971 through 1978.
 There were many special strikings in different finishes and compositions marketed primarily to coin collectors.
 Frank Gasparro designed this coin to honor both President Dwight D. Eisenhower and the first landing of a man on the moon in 1969.
 The obverse features a portrait bust of the late president facing right.
 The reverse is an adaptation of the official Apollo 11's mission insignia.

 A special reverse design was implemented to celebrate the nation's Bicentennial.
-The Treasury Secretary selected Dennis R. Williams design featuring a rendition of the Liberty Bell superimposed on the moon.
+The Treasury Secretary selected Dennis R. Williams' design featuring a rendition of the Liberty Bell superimposed on the moon.
 This reverse design celebrated both the recent moon landings and the 200th anniversary of the signing of the Declaration of Independence.
-The mint began production of these dual dated bicentennial coins of 1776-1976 in 1975 to meet the anticipated demand of collectors across the country.
+The mint began production of these dual-dated bicentennial coins of 1776-1976 in 1975 to meet the anticipated demand of collectors across the country.
 Therefore there are no Eisenhower dollars dated 1975.

 Although they do not circulate anymore, occasionally people will bring rolls of them into their local bank to exchange for paper money.
 Therefore, uncirculated coins sell for a premium over the circulated coins.
 Therefore, identifying key dates, rarities, and varieties for Ike dollars is an essential skill for serious coin collectors.